zccakga/He-Stark-map/README.md

 # He Stark map

-Calculating the Stark map for triplet Rydberg helium atoms
+Calculating the Stark map for triplet Rydberg helium atoms.
+This is based on the paper M. L. Zimmerman et al., Phys.
+Rev. A, 20, 2251 (1979) http://dx.doi.org/10.1103/PhysRevA.20.2251

 ## Install